FhermiLevel/House-Price-Prediction/README.md

 ---
 ### Model Evaluation and Selection

-To identify the most effective model for predicting fraud-related outcomes, I evaluated both the XGBoost Regressor and the Random Forest Regressor using multiple metrics before tuning, after tuning, and during cross-validation.
+To identify the most effective model for prediction of priice if houses, I evaluated both the XGBoost Regressor and the Random Forest Regressor using multiple metrics before tuning, after tuning, and during cross-validation.
 The goal was to determine which model consistently produced a higher level of predictive accuracy, lower error, and stronger generalization performance.

 ---